kimnicolaus/erasmus-mundus-data-journalism/README.md

 # Data journalism course
-This is a short introduction for R with the igraph package.
+This is a short introduction in R with the igraph package.

 Rosalie Zawalinski and Kimberly Nicolaus |
 University of Amsterdam |